Jinx, Mascot of the Project

 Marine is a French conservation scientist with a passion for wildlife, science and Africa.
 She graduated with an M.Sc. in Ecology and Conservation Biology from University Pierre et Marie Curie in Paris in 2009.
 Her thesis was conducted between France and Zimbabwe where she studied the ecophysiology of plains zebras and Przewalski horses.
 Since then, Marine has worked on predator projects on 4 continents.
 She returned to University in 2013 to pursue her Ph.D. in wildlife conservation and behavioral ecology in Cape Town, South Africa.

 Marine has a lifelong interest in conservation and wildlife ecology and is particularly interested in human-wildlife relationships.
 She thinks conflict between animals and people is the biggest challenge wildlife conservationists will have to face in the 21st century.
 She has always dreamed of a position that combines her passion for fieldwork in mountainous areas (with a lot of hiking!) with her passion for carnivores.
 The Karoo Predator Project offered her the perfect opportunity.
-As a Ph.D. candidate, Marine is conducting her work using an interdisciplinary toolset that combines field-based ecological sampling and social surveys to better understand predator ecology on farmlands.
-As Field Coordinator, she keeps the Project running in the field, interacts with landowners, leads the field team and conducts the field and lab work related to carnivores.
-She also manages the website – because communicating research findings with the general public and the different stakeholders is extremely important – and finds collaborators.
-Marine also publishes as a freelance writer on wildlife and conservation issues.
+As a Ph.D. candidate on the Project, Marine was conducting her work using an interdisciplinary toolset that combined field-based ecological sampling and social surveys to better understand predator ecology on farmlands.
+As Field Coordinator, she kept the Project running in the field, interacted with landowners, led the field team and conducted the field and lab work related to carnivores.
+She also managed the website – because communicating research findings with the general public and the different stakeholders is extremely important – and was in charge of finding collaborators.
+Marine finished her PhD in 2018 and she is now employed by the international NGO Panthera and works for big (and small) cat conservation.
+She is still involves with farmer-predator interactions and is still publishing the results from the Karoo Predator Project.

 Kai Fitchen, Field Technician, Jackal and Caracal Research

-Kai’s passion for conservation and the wilderness, and his eagerness to understand more about the conflict between predators and farmers in the Karoo has led the young Capetownian to join the Karoo Predator Project where he has become a valuable member of the team on the ground.
-From assisting during captures to visiting GPS clusters in search for kills to analyzing predators scats for diet and setting traps with smelly baits (see picture), Kai has been a great help to the Project.
-To read more about Kai and his adventures, go to his website: www.mykape.com
+Kai’s passion for conservation and the wilderness, and his eagerness to understand more about the conflict between predators and farmers in the Karoo led the young Capetownian to join the Karoo Predator Project where he became a valuable member of the team on the ground.
+From assisting during captures to visiting GPS clusters in search for kills to analyzing predators scats for diet and setting traps with smelly baits (see picture), Kai was a great help to the Project.
+Kai has now finished his studies and he has become a mountain and adventure guide.
+He created his own adventure company called Kayu Adventures.

 Niel Viljoen, Jackal Expert and Trapper, Jackal and Caracal Research